njt1nn3s/njt1nn3s/README.md

 ![IMG_7382](https://github.com/user-attachments/assets/1bb21fa2-730a-4f71-adaf-210dae64fbdc)
-» Howdy! «
+# - » Howdy! « - #

-• always C+H!!!

-• I'm usually an OC but I also cosplay a lot
+**ALWAYS C+H❕**

+ᴀʙᴏᴜᴛ ᴍᴇ
+most of the time is cosplay but I have many ocs~
-• I go by any pronouns depending on my pony ^-^
+I go by any pronouns(mostly she/her) depending on my pony ^-^ pls dni if you're transphobic, hobophibic, racist, etc.

-• dni: IGNORANT BIGOTS

-• int: anyone else

 <!---
 Sir-Mix-A-LotEnthusiast/Sir-Mix-A-LotEnthusiast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.